Monge-Kantorovich Optimal Transport Through Constrictions and Flow-rate Constraints

 Admissibility of $\pi$ amounts to consistency with the problem data, i.e., it amounts to satisfying the usual marginal constraints on $x$ and $y$, as well as the flow-rate constraints $\iiint_{x,y,t_2}\pi(dx,dy,dt_1,dt_2) \leq r_1 dt_1$ and $\iiint_{x,y,t_1}\pi(dx,dy,dt_1,dt_2) \leq r_2 dt_2$.

 We remark that flow-rate constraints can be time-varying without any significant overhead in the difficulty of the problem.
-Specifically, in the condition $\iint_{x,y}\pi(dx,dy,dt) \leq r dt$ the flow rated can be a time-dependent density $r(t)$ that regulates permissible throughput at different times.
+Specifically, in the condition $\iint_{x,y}\pi(dx,dy,dt) \leq r dt$ the flow-rate bound can be specified by a time-dependent density $r(t)$ that regulates permissible {\em throughput} at different times.
 Evidently, the bound could also be a measure, but this is deemed of minimal practical relevance and not followed here.

-Our first technical result establishes in a straightforward manner existence of solutions. \begin{proposition} Provided $r t_f>1$, Problem \ref{prob:problem1} admits a (minimizing) solution $\pi$. \end{proposition}
+Our first technical result establishes in a straightforward manner existence of solutions. \begin{proposition}[Existence] Provided $r t_f>1$, Problem \ref{prob:problem1} admits a (minimizing) solution $\pi$. \end{proposition}